MartinSandstrom/StreamCo/README.md

 #### SASS

-Style the application with SASS is always prefered as the application grow larger.
+Style the application with SASS is always the prefered way as the application grow larger.

 ### What would you do differently if you were allocated more time?